Abby Howard

-Abigail Howard is an American webcomic artist from Charlotte, North Carolina.
-She is the creator of Junior Scientist Power Hour and The Last Halloween.
+Abigail Howard (born August 3, 1992) is an American webcomic creator and video game developer from Charlotte, North Carolina.
+She is the co-founder of indie game studio Black Tabby Games, and created the comics Junior Scientist Power Hour, The Last Halloween, and The Crossroads At Midnight.

 Biography

 Howard was born on August 3, 1992, in Jackson, Mississippi and grew up in Charlotte, North Carolina.
 She attended McGill University in Montreal, majoring in Biology with a specialization in Evolution.
 She enjoyed learning about life history, but did not enjoy the math, chemistry, and microbiology classes that were a part of her degree.
 She describes herself as “a wretched student, all I wanted to do was draw pictures.”
 She started Junior Scientist Power Hour in the summer of 2012.
 With only 27 comics to her name, she entered Strip Search.
 Despite placing second, she was able to quit school and become a full-time cartoonist, as noted in her comic "Screaming Constantly".
+Howard is married to Tony Arias, with whom she co-founded the indie game studio Black Tabby Games.
+The couple live in Toronto.

 Works

 Junior Scientist Power Hour

 Junior Scientist Power Hour was a weekly episodic webcomic by Howard, usually focusing on topics such as her daily life and parodies of pop culture.
 From the Facebook page, "it's about her incredibly interesting life with her cat, and sometimes it is also about other things."
 The panels tend to be hand-drawn black and white; however, there is one notable exception.
 The band members in the strip “Tupper Ware Remix Party” are brightly colored and subsequent strips featuring them are in color as well.
 Abby's art style is influenced by that of Jhonen Vasquez.
 She was especially influenced by his comic Johnny the Homicidal Maniac.
 Howard describes herself primarily as a traditional artist, but she does use digital art for coloring panels.